bitextor/pdf-extract/README.md

 ```
 ## Runtime JavaScript Extensions

-TODO
  As this can vary considerably between languages, a custom set of rules can be implimented.
 See [Joining Lines](#joining-lines) for more details.
 If no path is specified, then PDFExtract.js will be loaded from the same folder as the PDFExtract.jar execution.
 If the PDFExtract.js file cannot be found, then processing will continue without analyzing the joins between lines.

 ### Joining Lines
 Lines are handled differently to the rest of the elements.
 Lines are represented by a `<span class="line"...>
 ` tag and have an additional attribute that provides recommendations on whethere a line is continued on the next line.
 Normal HTML automatically joins content together on a single line (with wrapping as needed by screen size) unless explictly instructed no to by the use of a `<br>` element or other line breaking elements.

 PDF files render text in a specified position, but do not retain any line wrapping or joining information.
 In many cases, rules can be used to determine if a 2 lines should be joined or not.
 However, there are many ambigious situations where a rule is insufficent.
 In this version of PDFExtract, we are determining whether to join only with relatively simple rules.
 Future versions will impliment machine learning approaches to provide intelligence to joining that is able to handle ambigious exceptiions with more accuracy.

 Sentence joining is designed to be flexible and for custom rules to be applied.
 PDFExtract impliments Oracle's Nashorn JavaScript engine for custom rules that handle sentence joining without the need to complie the rules into the code.